IIIF/website/source/event/2024/canberra/index.md

 ## Workshops

-For those that are interested in getting hands on with IIIF and learning how it works there will be two workshops available on October the 16th:
+For those that are interested in getting hands on with IIIF and learning how it works there will be two workshops available on October the 16th.

-### Hands on with iiif
+### Hands on with IIIF

 9:00am - 12:00pm